subhadig/subhadig.github.io/_posts/2020-02-23-creating-word-documents-on-the-command-line.md

 configuration options and tricks.

 ##### Tables
-Tables in markdown are the only unintuitive feature that I have found so far.
+Tables in markdown is the only unintuitive feature that I have found so far.
 Tables were not supported by the
 [original markdown specifications](https://daringfireball.net/projects/markdown/)
 designed by *John Gruber*.
 But